How Healthcare Costs Work in Australia

 • Extended Medicare Safety Net – a higher threshold, after which Medicare pays a percentage of the gap above the schedule fee, capped at certain limits

-Concession-card holders cross the thresholds at lower amounts.
-Families can register together so the spending is pooled.
+Concession-card holders reach the thresholds at lower amounts.
+Families can register together so their spending counts as one pool.

 The PBS and prescription costs

-The Pharmaceutical Benefits Scheme is the federal subsidy mechanism for prescribed medicines.
-The about-the-PBS page covers the listing process, the patient co-payment, and the safety net.
+The Pharmaceutical Benefits Scheme is the federal subsidy that brings down the cost of prescribed medicines.
+The about-the-PBS page walks through the listing process, the patient co-payment, and the safety net.

-The way it works: medicines on the PBS list have a capped patient co-payment, with concessional rates for pension and healthcare card holders.
-Medicines not on the PBS are charged at full retail price unless covered by another scheme (like a private extras policy or a specific subsidy).
+The mechanics are straightforward.
+Medicines on the PBS list carry a capped patient co-payment, with lower concessional rates for pension and healthcare card holders.
+Medicines that aren’t on the list are charged at full retail price, unless something else covers them – a private extras policy, say, or a specific subsidy.

 • Whether the medicine is on the PBS list – listed medicines have the capped co-payment; unlisted medicines don’t